aduranil/personal-finance-frontend/README.md

  The backend of this repository can be found [here](https://github.com/aduranil/personal-finance-backend)<br/>
  The demo for this repository can be found [here](http://personal-finance.surge.sh/)<br/>
- To use, sign up and link your account!
-Or login with username: user, password: password
+ To use, sign up and link your bank account/s!
+Or, login with username: user, password: password

  ## Features:
  * link multiple external accounts